Tarpon Springs, Florida: Arts and culture

+Tarpon Springs is best known for its Greek influence, earning the moniker of "Little Greece".
 Elaborate religious ceremonies are hosted by the St. Nicholas Greek Orthodox Cathedral, part of the Greek Orthodox Church, including the January 6 Epiphany celebration.
-The first Greek immigrants depended on the sea and their boats for their livelihood.
 The Metropolitan of Atlanta usually presides over the blessings, sometimes joined by the Archbishop of America.
 The blessings conclude with the ceremonial throwing of a wooden cross into the city's Spring Bayou, and boys ages 16 to 18 dive in to retrieve it: whoever recovers the cross is said to be blessed for a full year.
+The first Greek immigrants depended on the sea and their boats for their livelihood, and sponge diving remains a key cultural and economic activity.